 Canadiens' Carey Price: Taking on Tampa Bay

-Price will guard the goal during Saturday's road matchup with the Lightning, Jean-Francois Chaumont of Le Journal de Montreal reports.
+Price will patrol the crease during Thursday's home game versus the Lightning, Stu Cowan of the Montreal Gazette reports.

-Price was rock solid in his last start Monday against Winnipeg, stopping 27 of 29 shots en route to a 6-2 win.
-The 32-year-old will attempt to pick up his fourth victory in five starts in a road matchup with a Tampa Bay team that's averaging 3.95 goals per game at home this campaign, first in the NHL.
+Price has struggled recently, suffering back-to-back losses while posting an ugly 5.71 GAA and .828 save percentage.
+The 32-year-old netminder will attempt to get back on track in a tough home tilt against a surging Tampa Bay team that's won four straight games.

 More News